 When choosing to make an entirely plant-based protein powder, you should consider your BCAA's.
 A lot of people prefer whey because it has all 9 essential amino acids.

-To achieve the same nutritional profile with plant-based sources, you'll have to combine proteins such as rice and pea, or use an alternative that has all 9 as well, such as hemp.
+To achieve the same nutritional profile with plant-based sources, you'll have to combine proteins such as rice and pea, or use a protein alternative that has all 9 as well, such as hemp.

 Hemp seeds make an excellent plant-based protein base as 30g of seeds serves up 15g of pure protein with minimal carbs.